 If you are having an issue at work and would like some peer support, Pharmacist Support’s Listening Friends are there to help.
 You can call the free-phone helpline: 0808 168 5133, and we will arrange for a trained volunteer pharmacist to call you back.

-Pharmacist Support are able to offer six sessions of funded counselling to pharmacists, students, and trainees who feel they would benefit.
+Pharmacist Support are able to offer up ro twelve sessions of funded counselling to pharmacists, students, and trainees who feel they would benefit.

 Our wellbeing workshops are packed with information, tools and techniques to help you recognise the signs and symptoms of stress and deal with everyday pressures.
 They will help you find a way not only to survive but to thrive!